ARMmbed/mbed_OS_API_Docs/docs/tasks/rtos.md

 #### Interrupt Service Routines

-The same RTOS API can be used in ISR.
-The only two warnings are:

-* You cannot use ``Mutex``.
-* Wait in ISR is not allowed; all the timeouts in method parameters have to be set to 0.

-#### Interrupt Service Routines

-The same RTOS API can be used in ISR.
+You can use the same RTOS API in ISR.
 The only two warnings are:

 * You cannot use ``Mutex``.
 * Wait in ISR is not allowed; all the timeouts in method parameters have to be set to 0.